Oregon Promise at Lane

 What programs at Lane are eligible for Oregon Promise & Financial Aid?

-Lane Community College’s Financial Aid creates a handy guide that is on their forms page regarding Financial Aid Eligible Programs for the each academic year.
+Lane Community College’s Financial Aid Department lists Financial Aid Eligible Programs for the each academic year.
 All of Lane’s transfer degrees and associates degrees (AAOT, ASOT-Business, ASOT-Computer Science, Associate of General Studies, Associate of Science, etc) are financial aid eligible.

 What support for Oregon Promise does Lane provide?